home . dream info . common dreams . dream dictionary . dream bank . site map . discussion forum . contact us

 Your Dream Journal

 1. Select a notebook specifically to record your dreams in.
 A nice fancy journal or a blank bounded book may encourage you to use it.
-However a plain spiral notebook or paper pad will suffice.
+However, a plain spiral notebook or paper pad will also l suffice.
 Keep it by your bedside where it is easily accessible.
-Dream details fade quickly after awakening so it is essential to record the dream
+Dream details fade quickly after awakening so it is essential to record the dream immediately.

 2. Keep a consistent dream format.
-Date your dreams.
+Date each dream entry.
 It doesn't matter if you use last night's date or the next morning as long you keep it consistent.

 3. Write in the PRESENT tense as if the dream is still occurring before your eyes.
 This helps to recall your dreams by putting you back into the moment of your dream.

-4. Write down every possible details of you dream.
+4. Write down every possible detail of you dream.
 Location, colors, sounds, objects, characters, and your emotions are all important aspects of your dream.
 You may want to ask yourself the following questions.

 • What are the significant images or symbols in your dream?

-• How did the dream make you feel?
-What was your mood when you first woke up from the dream?
+• How does the dream make you feel?
+What is your mood when you first wake up from the dream?

 • How does your dream parallel a situation or experience in your waking life?